About Rehab & Heal

 A plan to cope with herniated disc

-I adopted a plan consisting of doing an appropriate workout routine, stretching my muscles, cooking healthy and receiving deep tissue at least once a month.
+I adopted a plan consisting of doing an appropriate workout routine, stretching my muscles, eating healthy and having massage at least once a month.

 The result could not be better: between 2016 and 2020, I had only three episodes, and the recovery time has shortened to an average of 4 days!
 And all this without giving up on the things I like to do, like riding bicycles, swimming and dancing.